On Tuesday, President Joe Biden announced executive action to curb the flow of illegal immigration.

-With less than four months until Election Day and Trump surging ahead in the polls Biden's latest is a thinly veiled attempt to sway voters as immigration continues to be a target issue.
+With less than four months until Election Day and Trump surging ahead in the polls Biden’s latest executive order is a thinly veiled attempt to sway voters as immigration continues to be a target issue.

 The order will be in effect when the seven-day average of daily border crossings exceeds 2,500 between ports of entry, senior administration officials said, meaning it will go into effect immediately.